-Claire Wilson’s legislative work has built on her 25 years at the Puget Sound Educational Services District, where she was an administrator in early education and family involvement.
+Before her time in the legislature, Claire spent 25 years serving as an administrator in early education and family involvement at the Puget Sound Educational Services District.
 Prior to that, Claire taught pregnant and parenting teens at Mt.
-Tahoma High School and was a senior grants and contracts manager for the City of Seattle’s teen parent programs.
-Most recently, she served as an elected school board director for Federal Way Public Schools for 8 years.
+Tahoma High School and was a Program Director for the Women, Infants and Children (WIC) Supplemental Food and Nutrition Education Program in a rural community in Montana.
+She also served as an elected school board director for Federal Way Public Schools for eight years.

-Throughout her career, Claire has volunteered and served on numerous organizations and boards including the PTA, Citizens for Federal Way Schools, the Building Better Futures Board, the Advisory Board of the Washington Family Engagement Trust, and The Sidekick Collective.
+Throughout her career, Claire has volunteered for and served on numerous organizations and boards including the PTA, Citizens for Federal Way Schools, the Advisory Board of the Washington Family Engagement Trust, The Sidekick Collective, the Mentor and Me Program and the South County Tool Library.

-Claire identifies as a lesbian woman and mother, and is one of seven LGBTQ lawmakers in the Washington State Legislature.
-A longtime resident of the 30th Legislative District, she has lived in South King County since 1999.
-Her district includes Federal Way, Algona, Pacific, Milton, Des Moines and Auburn.
+Claire identifies as a lesbian woman and mother and is one of seven LGBTQ lawmakers in the Washington State Legislature.

 Currently, Claire also serves on the following task forces, work groups, and committees: